 - Gooseberries can be a host to blister rust, a disease that can seriously affect white pine trees.
 If white pines grow in your regions, check with the nearby Cooperative Extension Service to see if planting gooseberries is controlled.

-- Powdery mildew and leaf spot can attack gooseberries; spray foliage with a fungicide or a solution of 1-part baking soda and 9-parts water.
+- Powdery mildew and leaf spots can attack gooseberries; spray the foliage with a fungicide or a solution of 1-part baking soda and 9-parts water.

 - Leaves that brown or dieback may be attacked by the fungus botrytis; trim dieback off immediately.